AuroraAmissa/ProjectUnison/site/content/pages/3cb-weapons.md

 Melee weapons are used for making melee attacks, though some of them can be thrown as well.
 Ranged weapons are thrown weapons or projectile weapons that are not effective in melee.

+* **Melee Weapons:** A melee weapon allows the wielder to strike targets in their natural reach.
+Light melee weapons use the higher of the user's Strength and Dexterity modifiers to hit, and the user's Strength modifier for damage.
+1H and 2H melee weapons use the user's Strength modifier both to hit and for damage.

-* **Reach Weapons:** A reach weapon is a melee weapon that allows its wielder to strike at targets that aren’t adjacent to him.
-Most reach weapons double the wielder’s natural reach, meaning that a typical Small or Medium wielder of such a weapon can attack a creature 10 feet away, but not a creature in an adjacent square.
-A typical Large character wielding a reach weapon of the appropriate size can attack a creature 15 or 20 feet away, but not adjacent creatures or creatures up to 10 feet away.
+* **Reach Weapons:** A reach weapon is a melee weapon that allows its wielder to strike targets within double their natural reach.
+However, they cannot strike targets within their usual natural reach.
+Hence, Medium wielders may strike creatures between 5 and 10 feet away and Large creatures may strike creatures between 10 and 20 feet away.

-* **Thrown Weapons:** The wielder applies their Strength modifier to damage dealt by thrown weapons.
-It is possible to throw a weapon that isn’t designed to be thrown, and a character who does so takes a –4 penalty on the attack roll.
-Throwing a light or one-handed weapon is a standard action, while throwing a two-handed weapon is a full-round action.
-Regardless of the type of weapon, such an attack scores a threat only on a natural 20 and deals double damage on a critical hit.
-Such a weapon has a range increment of 10 feet.

-* **Projectile Weapons:** Most projectile weapons require two hands to use.
-A character gets no Strength bonus on damage rolls with a projectile weapon unless it’s a specially built composite shortbow or longbow, or a sling.
-If the character has a penalty for low Strength, apply it to damage rolls when they use a bow or a sling.
+* **Ranged Weapons:** Most ranged weapons require two hands to use.
+Ranged weapons use their wielder's Dexterity modifier to hit.
+A character gets no Strength bonus or penalty on damage rolls with a projectile weapon unless it has the muscle or power special features.

+* **Thrown Weapons:** Certain weapons are design to be thrown.
+Thrown weapons may be used as either a melee weapon or a ranged weapon.
+Throwing a light or 1H weapon requires 2 Acts, while throwing a 2H weapon requires 3 Acts.
+While you can throw melee weapons that aren't designed for throwing, using them in such a way reduces their damage dice by one step, their critical threat range to "×2", and causes you to roll the attack as if you were nonproficient in the weapon.

 * **Ammunition:** Projectile weapons use ammunition.
 When using a bow, a character can draw ammunition as a free action; crossbows and slings require an action for reloading (as noted in their descriptions).
 Generally speaking, ammunition that hits its target is destroyed or rendered useless, while ammunition that misses has a 50% chance of being destroyed or lost.
 Although they are thrown weapons, shuriken are treated as ammunition for the purposes of drawing them, crafting masterwork or otherwise special versions of them, and what happens to them after they are thrown.